A Tale of Two Countries: New Zealand vs Australia

 2020

-A regulatory regime designed to balance the need to encourage adult smokers to switch to products with reduced-risk potential while protecting young people is approved by New Zealand’s four major political parties.
+A regulatory regime designed to balance the need to encourage adult smokers to switch to products with reduced-risk potential while protecting the underage was approved by New Zealand’s four major political parties.

 2021

-The Smokefree Environment Regulated Products Regulations 2021 start to come into effect.
-The Vaping Regulatory Authority is established to regulate vaping products.
+The Smokefree Environment Regulated Products Regulations 2021 came into effect.
+The Vaping Regulatory Authority was established to regulate vaping products.

 2023

-The Smokefree Environments and Regulated Products Regulations introduced new Underage Protection measures including flavour labelling restrictions that preserved suitability for adults.[7]
+The Smokefree Environments and Regulated Products Regulations introduced new Underage Protection measures including flavour labelling restrictions that preserved suitability for adults.16

 2024